humanprotocol/human-protocol/docs/sdk/typescript/escrow/classes/EscrowUtils.md

 • **networks**: `ChainId`[]

-List of network IDs to query for status events
+List of network IDs to query for status events.

 • **statuses?**: `EscrowStatus`[]